 The law is clear about the obligations of spouses to fully disclose financial and other relevant information related to family property.

-Common disclosure requirements include a sworn statement of income, assets and liabilities, bank account and credit card statements, investment statements, business financials, ownership documents, and property transaction documents.
+This includes common disclosure requirements such as a sworn statement of income, assets and liabilities, bank account and credit card statements, investment statements, business financials, ownership documents, and property transaction documents.

-Property will be divided based on valid Cohabitation and Prenuptial Agreements.
+You and your spouse divide your property based on any valid Cohabitation and Prenuptial Agreements.